Dale Cresap's blog

 Add new comment

-daily word - win by losing?
+daily word - love enemies

 Dale Cresap's picture